grantcolley/battleships/README.md

 - Exit the game if user hits `esc`
 - Complete the game when all ships are sunk

+# Next Steps
 > [!IMPORTANT]
 >
 > *TODO: Code review!*
 >
-> *The application is running and the tests are passing but...*
+> *The game runs but... is the code correct, efficient, extendable, and maintainable?*
 >
-> - *is the code correct, efficient, extendable, and maintainable?*
-> - *are the tests sensible, and what is their coverage?*
+> *The tests are passing but... are they sensible, and what is the coverage?*